fred-maina/bank/README.md

 # Bank Management System

 This project is a Python-based Bank Management System designed for practicing Python programming skills.
+It covers many basic python skills.
+Feel free to contribute and fork these repo.

 ## Project Overview